Rapale and Pieve circular loop

 (8) Turn right and head down towards Rapale via Chjassu di San Cesario.

-(10) Go through a final gate, follow the cemetery fence and take Strada di u Castagnetu to reach the church square (S/E).
+(10) Go through a final gate, follow the cemetery fence and take the Strada di u Castagnetu to reach the church square (S/E).

 Waypoints